elixir-lang/elixir-lang.github.com/_posts/2025-12-02-lazier-bdds-for-set-theoretic-types.markdown

 Luckily, the issue above was also forecast by Alain Frisch (2004), where he suggests an additional representation, called BDDs with lazy unions.

-In a nutshell, we introduce a new element to each non-leaf node to represent unions:
+In a nutshell, we introduce a new element, called `uncertain`, to each non-leaf node to represent unions:

 ```elixir
 type lazy_bdd() = :top or :bottom or